日本語 English

 In addition to self-inspections for safety culture assessment, the Mitsui Chemicals Group continuously undergoes third-party assessments of its safety capabilities by the Japan Industrial Safety Competency Center.
 Aimed primarily at manufacturing industries dealing with petroleum and petrochemical products, the assessments cover security from the viewpoint of safety infrastructure and safety culture and enable the visualization of strengths and weaknesses with regard to safety capability by means of numerical values.
 Through its process safety capability assessments, the Japan Safety Competency Center is aiming to raise the safety level of the Japanese chemical industry, a purpose with which the Company is in full agreement.

-By fiscal 2018, the Osaka, Ichihara, and Iwakuni-Ohtake Works had undergone the first assessment, and in fiscal 2023, the Iwakuni-Ohtake Works underwent the second assessment.
+By fiscal year 2018, the Osaka, Ichihara, and Iwakuni-Otake Works had undergone their first evaluations, with the Iwakuni-Otake Works evaluated for the second time in fiscal year 2023 and the Osaka Works in fiscal year 2024.
 The assessment results showed that our safety infrastructure and safety culture were generally “fair”; however, we are now keen to address the issues identified in the assessment.
-In particular, in response to the suggestion that the "Basic Safety Design Policy" was scattered among various standards and was difficult to understand, the Head Office took the initiative in establishing the "Detailed Rules for Safety Management" as the upper-level rules, and are deploying them to Works.
+In particular, in response to the suggestion that the "Basic Safety Design Policy" was dispersed across various standards and difficult to understand, the Head Office took the initiative in establishing the "Detailed Rules for Safety Management."
+In fiscal 2024 we worked to implement these rules across our factories.

 Safety capability evaluation at Iwakuni-Ohtake Works Safety capability evaluation at Iwakuni-Ohtake Works